 Yala designated as National Park in 1938 is the oldest one of Sri Lanka.
-It is divided into 5 blocks, four of them are open to the public at the moment (Feb.
-2019).
-Yala is home for more than 40 mammals and about 215 bird species.
+It is divided into 5 blocks, four of them are open to the public.
+Yala is home to more than 40 mammals and about 215 bird species.
 It’s leopard country!
 The leopard density is higher than anywhere else on this planet.
 This species is endemic to Sri Lanka.
 Those predators and the sloth bear make Yala an amazing wildlife destination, together with many other fascinating mammals, birds and reptiles.
 Unfortunately, we didn't spot any sloth bear in four days but different leopards always in the late afternoon none in the morning.

 Picnic Lunch in Yala; our guide walked an extra mile for us.